DevFactory/Facebook-UI-Testing/README.md

-Framework prototype for user interface testing of the Facebook page Used technologies:
+Framework prototype for user interface testing of the Facebook page.
-  Java
-  Maven
+Used technologies:
+  Java,
+  Maven,
-  Selenium WebDriver
+  Selenium WebDriver,
-  TestNG
-  Hamcrest
+  TestNG,
+  Hamcrest.